 High indoor air temperatures and humidity and renovations typically exacerbate air quality problems.

 |Sources of Indoor Air Pollution||Health Effects of Air Pollution|

-CASSEN Testing Labs has extensive expertise in solving air quality problems in many different environments, including residential homes, offices, schools, museums, hospitals, offices in industrial settings.
-Our technique using thermal Desorption-Gas Chromatography-Mass Spectrometry is a powerful tool for trace level detection of VOCs.
-It usually detects up to 300 compounds in an indoor sample and include a wide range of compounds encompassing polar, non-polar, low molecular weight compounds up to many semi-volatile organics.
+CASSEN Testing Labs has extensive expertise in solving air quality problems in different environments, including residential, offices, schools, and hospitals.
+Thermal Desorption-Gas Chromatography-Mass Spectroscopy is a powerful tool for trace level detection of VOCs, which typically detects up to 300 compounds in indoor samples.
+Our indoor air quality testing laboratory is located in Toronto, Ontario, Canada.